These Animals Look Like They Really Didn’t Want Their Pictures Taken

-The problem, thankfully, was solved when another lemur jumped on his back to help out.
+The problem, thankfully, was solved when another meerkat jumped on his back to help out.
 Now his friend can wave over to the family so they know what’s going on.
 Then it’s up to them whether or not they want to take the perfect picture for their upcoming holiday cards.

 A Fox Of Another Color

 What is it about foxes when they see photographers that they just have to do something about it?
 This fox seems to be taking a new approach.
 Instead of confronting the photographers face to face, it’s snuck up from the rear and is getting ready to play some sort of trick.

 This poor photographer will never see it coming.
 How will she react?
 We hope whoever was watching and took this picture did something to help out after.
 That’s what a good friend would do, anyways.